apache/pulsar/site2/docs/tiered-storage-aliyun.md

 sidebar_label: Aliyun OSS offloader
 ---

-This chapter guides you through every step of installing and configuring the Aliyun Object Storage Service offloader and using it with Pulsar.
+This chapter guides you through every step of installing and configuring the Aliyun Object Storage Service (OSS) offloader and using it with Pulsar.

 ## Installation